ncarrier/discus/README.md

 ### Required packages

-Command to install development packages for debian 10:
+Command to install development packages for debian 10 and 11:

 ```
 sudo apt install flake8 moreutils